Samsung Galaxy Z Fold 6: Software

-The Galaxy Z Fold 6 and Galaxy Z Fold SE ship with One UI 6.1.1, based on Android 14.
-This version of Samsung’s user interface includes software enhancements designed for foldable devices, along with support for Galaxy AI features.
-Samsung has promised 7 years of updates (OS upgrades and security updates).
+The Galaxy Z Fold 6 and Galaxy Z Fold SE were shipped with Android 14 (and One UI 6.1.1), and are the first Galaxy Z devices (alongside the Galaxy Z Flip 6) eligible for 7 years of updates (OS upgrades and security updates).
+This version of Samsung's user interface includes software enhancements designed for foldable devices, along with support for Galaxy AI features.

-In April 2025, the Galaxy Z Fold 6 devices started receiving the One UI 7.0 update, based on Android 15.

-As of October 2025, the latest version available is One UI 8.0, which was released for the Z Fold 6 in September 2025.